What parts of a roast dinner are safe for dogs?

 You’ll need to avoid feeding your dog the following:

-- Bones (especially as they will be cooked) – these are a choking hazard, but can also splinter causing rips and tears to your dogs’ insides, which is extremely dangerous
+- Bones – these are a choking hazard and can lead to a gut blockage.
+Cooked bones are even more damaging as they can splinter causing rips and tears to your dog’s insides, which is extremely dangerous.

-- Onions (including anything with an onion sauce) – these are toxic to dogs
+- Onions and garlic (including anything with an onion or garlic sauce) – these are toxic to dogs.

-Watch out for foods that might contain onions, garlic or leeks as one of their ingredients, as these will also be harmful, such as:
+Watch out for foods that might contain onions, garlic or leeks as one of their ingredients, as these will also be harmful, for example:

 - Bread sauce.